Dickinson's Birds

 Unmarked

-Explorations of agency and alterity are at the very core of all of Dickinson’s writings and also at the core of these selected works: Everywhere in her poems we find “strange strangers”, sometimes colliding with one another, sometimes turning toward or into the other, sometimes just passing by each other without ever touching at all.
-Although we do not attempt to mark the infinite traces of “strange strangers” in these works for fear of domesticating their movements and revolutions in form, we hope that our tagging will lead readers ever more deeply into the complex meshwork of Dickinson’s world and the others that flicker within it.
+Explorations of agency and alterity are at the very core of all of Dickinson’s writings and also at the core of these selected works: Everywhere in her poems we find “strange strangers,” sometimes colliding with one another, sometimes turning toward or into the other, sometimes just passing by each other without ever touching at all.
+Although we do not attempt to mark the infinite traces of “strange strangers” in these works for fear of domesticating their movements and revolutions in form, we hope that our first, exploratory tagging of the phenomena listed above will lead readers ever more deeply into the complex meshwork of Dickinson’s world and the others that flicker within it.

 The Data Firmament